-Status: Not available in the U.S.,authorized for emergency use in other countries, including in the European Union (under the name Vaxzevria).
+Status: Not available in the U.S., authorized for emergency use in other countries, including in the European Union (under the name Vaxzevria) and the United Kingdom.

 Recommended for: Adults 18 and older

 Dosage: Two doses, four to 12 weeks apart

 How well it works: AstraZeneca updated its data analysis of its phase 3 trials in March, showing its vaccine to be 76% effective at reducing the risk of symptomatic disease 15 days or more after receiving the two doses, and 100% against severe disease.
 The company also said the vaccine was 85% effective in preventing COVID-19 in people over 65.
-The company’s update came a few days after the National Institute for Allergy and Infectious Diseases (NIAID) expressed concern over new data AstraZeneca had submitted in advance of requesting an EUA from the FDA.
+The company’s update came a few days after the National Institute for Allergy and Infectious Diseases (NIAID) expressed concern over data AstraZeneca had submitted in advance of requesting an EUA from the FDA.
 The NIAID said that data may have included outdated information, which would make its efficacy data incomplete.

 How well it works on virus mutations: So far it seems to work better against the Alpha variant than the Beta variant.
 A paper in early February (not yet peer-reviewed) cited 74.6% efficacy against the Alpha variant.
 However, the vaccine did not protect as well against mild and moderate cases in people infected with the Beta variant.